Stolen Car (Take Me Dancing): Mylène Farmer and Sting version

-"Stolen Car (Take Me Dancing)" was covered by French singer, Mylène Farmer.
+"Stolen Car (Take Me Dancing)" was covered by French singer Mylène Farmer.
 She recorded it as a duet with Sting and added lyrics in French.
 The song was titled just "Stolen Car" and released as the first single from Farmer's album, Interstellaires (2015).
-It topped the chart in France, Belgium Wallonia and also reached number one on the Dance Club Songs in the United States.
+It topped the charts in France, Belgium, and Wallonia and also reached number one on the Dance Club Songs in the United States.
 The song was also included in Sting's Duets compilation album (2021).